cscully-allison/data-ensemble-interview-artifacts/Codes.md

 ### Metadata can be used for further drilling down

-- P6 suggests looking into timestamsp and allocations
+- P6 suggests looking into timestamps and allocations
 - P8 "And so usually what I'm really interested in seeing is something like average time divided by something that's in the metadata, right?
 So average time per, in this case cycle, or example or something like that, right?
 There's could be average time per unknown, for example, right?
 For total number of unknowns, and the problem that we're solving, so that that's usually it usually is average time, but it's not solely average time, it usually has some, you know, usually usually has another component that's buried in the metadata that you know, we're dividing out or something like that."
 - P9 "And all that sort of stuff, my compiler, and we're only using it on one compiler and one system for now.
 But that possibly be an extension to run it on more of those things and compare more data.
 Right?
 Yeah.
 It's good to have actual, like, detailed data, because the differences can be rather subtle.
 And you want to know what's going on there, essentially."